 A Strong(ish) Battery

-The Philips Norelco Beard Trimmer 3000 mostly delivers in this area, offering 90 minutes of trimming off a single charge.
+The Norelco trimmer 3000 mostly delivers in this area, offering 90 minutes of trimming off a single charge.
 That’s more than enough to get most people through a week, especially given the trimmer’s power.

 The problem arises when you need to charge the trimmer.